xzhan0/xzhan0.github.io/_pages/cv.md

 I have multiple internship experience in Industry for sotfware and AI development ([NeuroMesh](https://www.nmesh.io/), *undisclosed startup*) and Academia for nlp and hci research ([UIUC](https://oncare.cs.illinois.edu/), [Tsinghua University](https://air.tsinghua.edu.cn/en/), [NCSA](https://spin.ncsa.illinois.edu/23-24-academic-year-interns/)).

-**I am actively seeking SWE/MLE internships and research internship opportunities for summer 2025.
+**I am actively seeking <s>SWE/MLE internships and</s> research internship opportunities for summer 2025.
 Contact me (xianyangzhan@gmail.com, zhan39@illinois.edu) if you think I will be a good fit for a role in your team.**

 <!-- ## Download My CV
 You can download my CV in PDF format by clicking the link below: